1-month Case study, Royal College of Art, 2024

 If even committed ZOE users struggled to build the habit around logging, what did that mean for people who had never experienced the product's core value at all?

 We took our questions into the streets, from campus canteens, to supermarket entrances, then public spaces, with a white board full of questions and an open mind for the conversations.
-We were trying to understand how people without any personalised nutrition experience make food decisions day-to-day, and how they think about personalised nutrition.

 The data and insights showed: